-A slate roof is king among all “forever” roofing materials, set far apart from the rest in terms of exceptional curb appeal, durability and long lasting service.
-It is no surprise that the average cost of slate starts at $20,000 plus
+The average cost of a slate roof starts at $20,000 plus.
+This is not surprising, since slate is king among all “forever” roofing materials.
+Its set far apart from the rest in terms of exceptional curb appeal, durability and long lasting service.

 See Costs in Your Area!

 Across Europe and US, slate roofs have been used to cover upscale homes and palaces for centuries.
 They have a time proven track record of resistance to severe weather, a service life lasting well over 100 years, and a classic look that never goes out of style.